Nuclear-Squid/ergol/README.md

 _Troubleshooting with ubuntu / wayland_

-There is a weird issue where Ergo-L works fine with some applications (phpstorm, gnome . . . ) but not on others (libreoffice, terminator).
+There is a weird issue where Ergo-L works fine with some applications (phpstorm, gnome…) but not on others (libreoffice, terminator).
 The deadkey remains for two chars instead of only one.
 (Ex.: `a[deadkey]sen` should display `aéen` but it displays `aéèn` instead.)